Soultoo/DLIDS_project/Transformer/md.md

     - Creates regulraziation because it introduces noise
     - Probability of around 10% acc to GPT?
 Might not be true tho
     - (Disabled during inference)
+    - In our model and in nanoGPT dropout is applied on output of self attention and on output of MLP.
+You're supposed to use one dropout per sub-layer, not per "time step"
+      - (Transformers technically don't work with time-steps anyway)
 - #tag #GLOSS143 *Temperature*
   - Temperature between 0 and 1 usually
     - Divide logits (values pre softmax) by temperature